jkleinerman/linux-docs/arch-from-scratch.rst

 Install the base packages in your hard drive
 --------------------------------------------

 Mount the partition that would be used for root filesystem in ``/mnt``:

 .. code-block::

   # mount /dev/sda2 /mnt

+Select a good Server for the mirrorlist file ``/etc/pacman.d/mirrorlist``

 Install the base packages: